 House Bill 5594 will increase costs for the DEQ.
-The bill requires the DEQ to submit an annual report to the legislature about the department's asbestos program.
-The exact extent of these reporting costs are unclear, but these costs are likely to be relatively modest as the DEQ already has processes in place to produce legislative reports.
+The bill requires the DEQ to submit an annual report to the legislature about the department's asbestos program and hold a public hearing regarding the program before the report is finalized.
+The exact extent of these reporting and meeting costs are unclear; these costs are likely to be relatively modest, as the DEQ already has processes in place to produce legislative reports and hold public hearings.
 The bill is unlikely to affect departmental revenues or local government costs or revenues.